Skip to main content

 VNRC Small Grants for Smart Growth – Supports advocacy for better land use, advancing transportation choice, supporting housing choice and affordability, promoting downtown or village center revitalization, conservation and natural resources, public outreach and engagement.
 Awards can be useful for project planning, as well as outreach and education activities around community revitalization efforts.
 Awards cannot be used for capital improvements.
 Awards range from $500 to $1,500.

-Congressional Directed Spending Requests (Earmarks) - Congressionally Directed Spending Requests (CDS), formerly known as Earmarks, are projects selected by Members of Congress for funding through the appropriations bill.
+Community Project Funding - Formerly known as Earmarks and Congressionally Directed Spending Requests, projects are nominated by Members of Congress for funding through the appropriations bill.
 The Senate and House have different rules for these requests.
 Projects benefit from advanced discussion with Congressional staff.
 If selected, funds pass through a federal agency with that agency’s associated grant terms and conditions.
 Funds may not be available for 1-4 years based on agency capacity.
 Information is available on websites of Senator Sanders, Senator Welch, and Representative Balint.
-The House and Senate have different rules for their members’ requests.
 Projects are usually submitted in late February through mid-March annually.

 Resources